MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/understanding-leaks.md

 # Understanding and Solving Internet Explorer Leak Patterns

+> [!WARNING]
-As of December 2011, this topic has been archived.
+> As of December 2011, this topic has been archived.
 As a result, it is no longer actively maintained.
 For more information, see [Archived
-Content](http://go.microsoft.com/fwlink/?linkid=236039).
-For information, recommendations, and guidance regarding the current version of Internet Explorer, see [IE Developer Center](http://go.microsoft.com/fwlink/?linkid=204313).
+> Content](http://go.microsoft.com/fwlink/?linkid=236039).
+For information, recommendations, and guidance regarding the current version
+> of Internet Explorer, see [IE Developer Center](http://go.microsoft.com/fwlink/?linkid=204313).

 Justin Rogers
 Microsoft Corporation